Jira tracker · Side-by-side review

 Try a Jira tracker that doesn't watch the screen

-Install the desktop app, paste your Jira API token, start a timer.
-No screenshots.
-No activity rate.
-No URL or app capture.
-Hours land on Jira issues through your own token.
-The Free tier covers a full evaluation, no credit card, no admin install.
+Install the desktop app, sign in with Atlassian, and start a timer.
+No screenshots, activity rate, URL capture, or app log.
+The Free tier covers a full evaluation with no credit card or Jira admin install.

-macOS · Windows · Linux No credit card Token stays on your machine
+macOS · Windows · Linux No credit card Stored in OS keychain; no long-lived server copy